Home » Water Quality » Well Water » Why Does My Well Water Feel Slimy After Softening?

 Chlorine

-The other solution involves using a chemical injection system (like the Springwell Injection System) to periodically inject chlorine into the water to kill bacteria and viruses.
-Like shock chlorination, you should also install a water filter system to remove chlorine residue in water after chemical injection.
+Another solution involves using a chemical injection system (like the Springwell Chemical Injection System) to periodically inject chlorine into the water supply.
+This continuous treatment helps keep bacteria and viruses at bay.
+Just like with shock chlorination, you’ll need to pair it with a water filter system to remove any chlorine residue, ensuring your water stays fresh and clean.

 Soft Water From Water Softener Feels Slimy